-This Strawberry Shortcake recipe with strawberries, whipped cream and cream biscuits!
-This classic dessert is made completely from scratch and the perfect way to serve fresh strawberries.
+This Strawberry Shortcake recipe is from scratch with strawberries, whipped cream and cream biscuits!
+This classic dessert is completely homemade and the perfect way to serve fresh strawberries.
+Skip the packaged shortcakes from the store and make these homemade strawberry shortcake biscuits – you won’t be sorry!

 We LOVE strawberry shortcake.
 I remember as a kid, my mom buying those little sponge cakes from the store and my dad savoring every bite of his dessert with fresh berries and cool whip.